 As the oldest students in the Middle School, fifth graders take on great responsibility.
 In their forensics unit they work hard to develop the skills necessary to solve a mystery.
 They take a deep dive into reading and writing across the curriculum.
 Researching, note taking, independence, collaboration and effectively communicating are skills that come together to round out the Middle School academic experience.

 Positivity radiates from each classroom in our Middle School.
-Students continue to grow as learners, the curriculum increases in complexity and our teachers support the astounding personal and academic growth that occurs in third, fourth, and fifth grade.Marisa Schnirman, Head of Middle School
+Students continue to grow as learners, the curriculum increases in complexity and our teachers support the astounding personal and academic growth that occurs in third, fourth, and fifth grade.Marybeth Heyd, Head of Lower & Middle School

 Middle School Clubs